-When survey tools were introduced in the late 1990s, they had limited functionality.
-They were only accessible via a computer, and were often unengaging and laborious to use.
+When survey tools were introduced in the late 1990s, the platforms had limited functionality.
+They were only accessible via a computer and were often unengaging and laborious to use.
 As technology has progressed over the years, so has the popularity of online survey tools.
-The survey tools of today have a host of intuitive features tailored to the wide variety of purposes they are used for.
-Digital agencies may use survey tools for user testing purposes, e-commerce stores may use online survey tools to collect feedback from their customers, and market research organisations may want to use online survey tools to collect a vast amount of data quickly.
+The survey tools of today have a host of intuitive features tailored to the wide variety of purposes.
+Digital agencies may use survey tools for user testing purposes, e-commerce stores may use online survey tools to collect feedback from their customers, and market research organisations may want to use online survey tools to collect a vast amount of data.

 The accessibility of survey tools makes them even more appealing, as they can be linked and shared through social media platforms and can be accessed via a range of devices such as tablets and mobile phones.
 Online survey tools have adapted to suit the changing nature of consumers and their requirements in the digital age.

-With such a wide range of survey tools and licence types to choose from, it can be difficult to know what to choose.
+With such a wide range of survey tools and licence types available, it’s difficult to know what to choose.

 Comparing the different offerings

-A free version of a survey software product aims to get users to try out the software and will always have a place in the market.
-Free versions often have limitations, such as a limit to the amount of questions or question types that can be used, or the number of respondents that the survey can be distributed to.
+A free version of a survey software product aims to get users to try out the software.
+They will always have a place in the market.
+Free versions have limitations, such as a limit to the number of questions or question types that can be used.
+Occasionally the number of respondents that the survey can be distributed will be capped.